Bloomhaven

 -

-Our goal is to introduce youths to careers in the event industry with hands-on job training.
-We also provide graduates of our internship program with job placements, ongoing community support, and assistance in securing or furnishing their first apartments.
+Our goal is to introduce students to careers in the event industry with hands-on design classes.
+We provide graduates of our internship program with job placements, ongoing community support, and assistance in securing or furnishing their first apartments.

 Younger students learn basic floral design skills at our free weekly classes taught at various group homes in Charleston, while our older college-aged students have the opportunity to join our team for a season or two as interns.
 They gain real-life job experience (and paychecks!) working on weddings and in the studio leading to better employment opportunities when they leave foster care.